 - vertical steam capability to straighten hanging clothes.

-- auto steam feature that adjusts the steam output to match the temperature of the sole plate.
+- an auto steam feature that adjusts the steam output to match the temperature of the sole plate.

 - auto off function.